lynnliu030/berkeley-os-prelim/cluster_computing/xen.md

    *  guests have read access to PT but must update them through VMM
    *  can do batching of updates
 2. CPU
+   *  replaces nonvirtualizable instructions with **hypercalls** that communicate directly with the VMM
-   *  guest OS runs at lower ring than host
+   *  guest OS uses Ring 1, Xen uses Ring 0
+   *  guest registers trap vector table with VMM
+   *  system calls utilize handlers for faster operation
    *  guests are aware of virtual and real time
-   *  replaces nonvirtualizable instructions with hypercalls that communicate directly with the VMM
 3. I/O
-   *  access is through sync I/O rings
+   *  data transfer between Xen and guest OS is through sync I/O rings

+## Problem
+Bad portability and maintenance cost because of the need to modify guest OS.